Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 pages 222-237

-Dr. Ziegler was an extremely influential obstetrician of his time and prolific writer on his favorite topic — elimination of the midwife.
-In this excerpt, he discusses the plan by organized medicine to drastically minimizing the time they spent providing directly care to their patients in order to maximize each doctor’s per patient profit, thereby greatly increase the physician’s income.
+Dr. Ziegler was an extremely influential obstetrician of his time and prolific writer on his favorite topic — the elimination of the midwife.
+In this excerpt, he discussed the plan by organized medicine to drastically minimizing the time they spent providing care directly to their patients in order to maximize each doctor’s per patient profit, thereby substaneically increase the physician’s income.

-Dr, Ziegler and his colleagues said doctors should not waste their valuable time personally providing care during the many hours of labor, but instead should only participate indirectly as supervisors who gave instructions to the nurses who call by them if there was any question or problem.
+Dr, Ziegler and his colleagues said doctors should not waste their valuable time personally providing care during the many hours of labor, but instead should only participate indirectly as supervisors who gave instructions to the L&D nurses and tell them to the doctors who call if there was a question or a problem.

-This system divided care during labor and birth between two different professions — hospital employed nurses trained to attend the laboring mother, and doctors as surgical specialists called in perform the “surgical procedure” now known as “the delivery”, in which the mother was rendered unconscious under general anesthesia, a “generous” episiotomy performed and the baby extracted by forceps.
+This system divided care during labor and birth between two different professions.
+The first were nurses hired hospital employees who attended the laboring mother and assisted the doctor during the delivery.
+The second were the medical doctors who functioned as surgical specialists called in to “perform” the “surgical procedure” called “the delivery”, in which the mother was rendered unconscious under general anesthesia, a “generous” episiotomy performed and the unborn baby was extracted from the mother’s inert body by forceps and the placenta manually removed from her uterus by the doctor.

 “The doctor must be enabled to get his money from small fees received from a much larger number of patients cared for under time-saving and strength-conserving conditions;